Mittans/strudel_reactor/README.md

    If you make changes to the code but don’t notice an immediate effect, click the **Proc & Play** button to update the playback with your modifications.

 7. **Deleting song**
    Before you deleting the other song, please ensure to save the song that you are doing if it exists or add it to the local storage as the website will be reset after you delete song.
 Therefore, always saving or adding the song to avoid your sadness after accidently delete the song you are working.

+8. **Minimum of speed**
+   The minimum of speed was set at 0.01 to avoiding the bug from the graph when 0 can make the graph run faster instead of stopping.

 ## Demonstrate video